 37. What should I do if my passport is stolen in Guatemala?

 If your passport is lost or stolen while you are in Guatemala, obtain a new passport at your embassy as soon as possible.
-In order to be permitted to depart Guatemala, you will present the new passport together with a police or Ministerio Publico report regarding the loss/theft to the Guatemalan Immigration Agency.
+To depart Guatemala, you will need to present the new passport together with a police or Ministerio Publico report regarding the loss/theft to the Guatemalan Immigration Agency.

 38. Is it safe for solo female travelers to travel in Guatemala?

-From my experience traveling solo in Guatemala for almost 4 months, I felt completely safe.
+From my experience traveling solo in Guatemala for over 3 months, I felt completely safe.
 I experienced no harassment or unwanted attention from men.

 However, bad things can happen to women in even the safest countries.

-- Take a taxi from the bar or club back to your hotel late at night
+• Take a taxi or Uber from the bar or club back to your hotel late at night

 39. Are there any scams I should know about in Guatemala?